What is the ideal location in your home for a gas furnace?

 There is a direct correlation between the quality of furnace installation and the efficiency and safety of the system.
 An experienced, factory-trained contractor is the best person to install a new gas or electric furnace the right way, and will also be able to advise you on what spaces of your home have adequate ventilation, physical footprint, and gas / electrical connections for the furnace unit.

 In Albuquerque and Santa Fe, Wagner is your locally trusted team for furnace installation.
-We’re a Daikin Comfort Pro Dealer, and our experienced technicians are gas and electric furnace installation professionals.
+Our experienced technicians are gas and electric furnace installation professionals.
 We’re proud to bring the very best service and products to your home.